- Top Tips on How to Make a Persuasive PowerPoint Presentation (Video)

 When you're starting out, it's easy to get hung up on choosing templates, fonts, and graphics, and laying out all the elements of your slides.
 Without strong content that appeals to your audience, however, it doesn't matter how beautiful and well-designed your slides are.

-When you are ready to choose your templates here are some criteria you should look at:
+When you're ready to choose your PPT design template here are some criteria you should look at:

 When you use a persuasive PowerPoint template design that everyone's seen over and over again, they might assume that your presentation will be equally predictable and commonplace.
 Then your audience will stop paying attention as soon as they see the first slide.

-There are new PowerPoint Templates being added to our GraphicRiver marketplace regularily, giving you a number of styles and fresh designs options to choose from.
-Here are a couple trending examples:
+There are new PowerPoint Templates with awesome designs being added to Envato Elements and our GraphicRiver marketplace regularly.
+They give you a number of creative styles and fresh designs options to choose from.